My treatment approach integrates psychodynamic psychotherapy with mindfulness practices

 What is psychodynamic therapy?

 There are several defining features of psychodynamic therapy.
 Our work will focus on your feelings and emotional life.
 We will support you in putting words to feelings that may be troubling, threatening, or unacknowledged.
-We will be curious about ways you avoid things that are threatening or frightening with the goal to reclaim parts of yourself and your experience.
-We will identify recurring themes and ways you willingly or unwillingly recreate specific repetitive patterns in your life.
+We will be curious about ways you avoid things that are threatening or frightening with the goal to better understand parts of yourself and your experience.
+We will identify recurring themes and ways you willingly or unwillingly recreate specific patterns in your life.
 We will explore past experiences as they bring greater understanding to the present.
 The therapeutic relationship we build together is crucial to our work and this includes thoughts or feelings you may have about your therapist.
 Your fantasy life– dreams, daydreams, wishes, passions– is also essential for us to understand.

 Change occurs when greater insight into your unconscious thoughts and feelings come together with the present-moment, embodied, and relational experience of the therapy process.
 The efficacy of psychodynamic psychotherapy has been well documented, and I’m happy to provide recent literature on its effectiveness.
+You may also read here, here, here, and here.

 What are mindfulness practices?